jzarazaga/GIS-syllabus/syllabus.md

 - Disability Accommodations: Students needing academic accommodations for a disability must first register with Disability Accommodations & Success Strategies (DASS).
 Call 214- 768-1470 or [begin the process](http://www.smu.edu/Provost/ALEC/DASS).
 Once registered, students should then schedule an appointment with the professor as early in the semester as possible, present a DASS Accommodation Letter and make appropriate arrangements.
 Please note that accommodations are not retroactive and require advance notice to implement.
 - Religious Observance: Religiously observant students wishing to be absent on holidays that require missing class should notify their professors in writing at the beginning of the semester, and should discuss with them, in advance, acceptable ways of making up any work missed because of the absence.
 (See University Policy No. 1.9.)
 - Excused Absences for University Extracurricular Activities: Students participating in an officially sanctioned, scheduled University extracurricular activity should be given the opportunity to make up class assignments or other graded assignments missed as a result of their participation.
 It is the responsibility of the student to make arrangements with the instructor prior to any missed scheduled examination or other missed assignment for making up the work.
 (University Undergraduate Catalogue)

-- Student Learning Outcomes: Please include in your syllabi all student learning outcomes, both those specific to your course, as well as those that satisfy major and general education requirements.